Reserved Park Visit FAQs

 What if the reservation system isn’t recognizing my membership?

 First, make sure you are using the email address that is associated with your membership, and double check that your membership number has been typed out correctly.
 If this doesn’t work, you can use the contact information at the bottom of the reservation page to get in touch with us.
-Also, please note that if you have just purchased a membership, and are trying to make a reservation, you can use the confirmation # provided on your email receipt.

 Are any of your indoor facilities open?